I Refuse to Feel Guilty About Giving My Kids a Traditional Christmas

 Gifts are a part of their Christmas joy but they aren’t the whole deal.
 My kids do a lot of good and kind things, so that makes me feel OK with a little indulgence on special occasions.
 More importantly, I think there are so many things they learn from both giving and receiving gifts.
 So you’ll definitely find gifts under our tree this year.

 Some may be thrifted and they will be wrapped in eco-friendly wrapping, but they will be there.
-And if my kids are invited to your holiday event or birthday party, don’t be surprised if they show up gift in hand.
-It’s kind of their thing.

 Add New Comment

 How My Life Unfolded When My Partner and Kid Both Came Out as Trans

 Birth Control Is a Man’s Responsibility Too

 I’m a Gay Millennial and I Want To Be a Father — But I Can’t

 Kids Aren’t Flipping Through an Old Penthouse Anymore — They’re Potentially Watching Hardcore Porn